vuejs/vuepress/packages/docs/docs/guide/permalinks.md

 /source/2018/4/1/intro-vuepress.html
 ```

-It seems that we have seen the shadow of the blog.
-Let's continue to look down.
+We have seen the shadow of the blog.
+Let’s continue to look down.

 ## Permalinks

-A permalink is a URL that is intended to remain unchanged for many years into the future, yielding a hyperlink that is less susceptible to link root<sup>[1]</sup>.
-VuePress supports a flexible way to build permalinks, allowing you to leverage various template variables.
+A permalink is a URL that is intended to remain unchanged for a long time, yielding a hyperlink that is less susceptible to link root<sup>[1]</sup>.
+VuePress supports a flexible way to build permalinks, allowing you to use template variables.

 The default permalink is `/:regular`.